VIETNAM COUNTRY GUIDE

 Some economists believe Vietnam could fall into the middle-income trap and become too expensive to remain globally competitive, the Vietnamese economy still has enormous potential and remains one of Asia’s most promising markets.

-Cryptocurrency in Vietnam
+Trading Crypto in Vietnam

 Some analysts attribute this to the high level of remittances sent to the country, while others look toward the deep mistrust of the Vietnamese dong as a possible explanation.